williamscale/williamscale.github.io/_nba/shot-diet-defense-centers.markdown

 ![Block Rate Scatter](https://williamscale.github.io/attachments/shot-diet-defense-centers/rim_defense_scatter3.png)

+Wembanyama is an outlier with that block rate at such a high volume.

 ## Rim Rebounding

 Finally, to finish the defensive possession, the team must get a defensive rebound.
 If a player leaves his feet for a block attempt and misses, he may have altered the shot enough to force a miss, but be more susceptible to giving up an easy offensive rebound and putback.
 Thus, I think defensive rebounding should be a factor in rim protection evaluation.
 The NBA has stats on [contested vs. uncontested rebounds](https://www.nba.com/stats/help/glossary#contested_dreb).
 It defines a contested rebound as one in which an opponent is within 3.5 feet of the rebounder.
 An assumption I'm making in this section is that each missed FGA near the rim results in an available contested rebound.